SmitPatel910/orca/README.md

      1. Install and import the new LLM library (e.g., for Gemini, run `pip install google-generativeai` and import it).
      2. Update the `__init__` method to initialize the new API client with the key from `.env`.
      3. Adjust the `api_call` method to match the new API’s request and response format (e.g., see [Gemini API Documentation](https://ai.google.dev/gemini-api/docs/quickstart?lang=python)).

-These modifications are isolated within the `AgentInteraction` class, leaving the rest of the framework intact, which enhances its reusability.

 ### Reproducing the Dataset